daneroo/nix-garden/README.md

 These are experiments with NixOS and NixPkgs on MacOS

+- see fleek-garden for nix home-manager configs created by [fleek](https://github.com/ublue-os/fleek).
-See Obsidian notes for more details.
+- See Obsidian notes for more details.